rehabstudio/rehabstudio-gae-scaffold/README.md

 ***

 **NOTE:** This scaffold is a fork of Google's [gae-secure-scaffold-python][gae-secure-scaffold-python] used under the terms of the Apache 2.0 license.
 Whilst we've tried to stay close to the original project, we've modified the layout extensively and made numerous updates (which are outlined in detail below).

 ## Introduction
 ***

-This scaffold aims to make it as easy as possible to get started with Gogle Appengine, providing a secure application template including example handlers, routes and tests.
+This scaffold aims to make it as easy as possible to get started with Google Appengine, providing a secure application template including example handlers, routes and tests.
 An example makefile is provided, containing sensible defaults for management commands (running the development server, tests, deploying, etc.).